 The estimates of the model parameter values and their uncertainties for each component are used to build the model for the combined wheel-suspension-frame structure.
-The number of DOFs of the nonlinear model of the combined structure.
+The number of DOFs of the nonlinear model of the combined structure is 45568.
+The parametric uncertainties are then propagated to uncertainties in the response of the combined structure.
 The CMS was again used to reduce the number of DOFs to 34 and thus drastically reduce the computational effort that arises from the re-analyses due to the large number of TMCMC samples and the nonlinearity of the combined system.
 Selected uncertainty propagation results are next presented.
-Specifically, the parameters of the wheel model and the model of the frame structure are kept to their mean values and only the uncertainties for the acceleration transmissibility function at a point on the wheel, the connection of the wheel with the frame and an internal point on the frame as shown in Figure 7.
-It is observed that a large uncertainty in the response in the resonance regions close to 58 Hz and 68 Hz is mainly dominated by deflection of the frame structure.
+Specifically, the parameters of the wheel model and the model of the frame structure are kept to their mean values and only the uncertainties in the model parameters of the suspension components are considered.
+Such uncertainties are propagated to uncertainties for the acceleration transmissibility function at a point on the wheel, the connection of the wheel with the frame and an internal point on the frame as shown in Figure 7.
+It is observed that a large uncertainty in the response spectra is obtained at the resonance region close to 3.4 Hz, which is dominated by local wheel body deflections.
+The response in the resonance regions close to 58 Hz and 68 Hz is mainly dominated by deflection of the frame structure.
 It is observed that the uncertainties in the suspension parameters do not significantly affect the response spectra at the resonance regions.
 As a result, response spectra obtained experimentally in these resonance regions for the complete vehicle model are not expected to be adequate to identify uncertainties in the parameters of the suspension model.

-Fig. 7 Uncertainty propagation: acceleration transmissibility function uncertainty for combined system. (a) wheel DOF, (b) DOF at connection between suspension and frame, (c) frame DOF.
+Figure 7: Uncertainty propagation: acceleration transmissibility function uncertainty for combined system. (a) wheel DOF, (b) DOF at connection between suspension and frame, (c) frame DOF.